LeeeeT/felis/README.md

 # [(3, 4, 5), (6, 8, 10), (5, 12, 13), (9, 12, 15), (8, 15, 17)]
 ```

-Parsing a list of natural numbers from a string:
+Parsing a list of natural numbers from a string with `felis.parser`:

 ```python
 from felis.parser import bracket, digit, map, run, separated, some, text